Pale stone

 Viewpoints

-• Urlingerwarte at the summit: view over the foothills of the Alps to the Waldviertel, to the Ötscher and to the Gesäuse
+- Urlingerwarte at the summit: views across the Alpine foothills to the Waldviertel, the Ötscher and the Gesäuse

 Accessibility for hikers & duration

-• From the Blassensteinstraße parking lot: about 15 minutes
+- From the Blassensteinstraße parking lot: around 15 minutes

-Extra tip: Scheibbs can also be completely circumnavigated on a total of 52 km long high-altitude circular hiking trail.
-The scenic tour takes two days.
+Extra tip: Scheibbs can also be completely circumnavigated on a 52 km long high-altitude circular hiking trail.
+This scenic tour takes two days.